• Home

 Step Two

+Take out all of your partially frozen cakes.
 Set aside the blue layer.
 Using a serrated knife, slice both the red layer and white layer in half so that you have two white layers and two red layers.
-Again, this is the tricky step.
+This is the tricky step (for some of us).
 They need to be even.
-If using cake mix, freeze the cakes until partially frozen and carve while partially frozen.

 Step Three